hishaamn/Sitecore.SBOS.ReferrerUrlParameters/README.md

 # Sitecore.SBOS.ReferrerUrlParameters (v1.0)
-This is a module that captures Google's referrer URL parameters and personalized base on there values.
+This is a module that captures Google's referrer URL parameters and provides a Condition to personalized base on there values.

 ### Features